 It’s weird to hear the name Coleco being thrown around again as a hot topic, and even being dragged through the mud.
-Right now the big topic is the Coleco Chameleon, with its Phoenix like resurrection from the flames of the Retro VGS debacle, followed by its quick return to infamy after its appearance at the New York Toy Fair in February 2016 as allegedly nothing more then a video capture card in an Atari Jaguar case.
+Right now the big topic is the Coleco Chameleon, with its Phoenix like resurrection from the flames of the Retro VGS debacle.
+Of course this was quickly followed up by its return to infamy after its appearance at the New York Toy Fair in February 2016 as allegedly nothing more then a video capture card in an Atari Jaguar case.
 So as some run forth to pronounce the project dead, others are patiently waiting to see what will ultimately happen.

 For anyone who knows anything about generation 2 systems before the crash, the proliferation of games and clone systems reverse engineered from the Atari 2600 was a common story.
 Among one of the biggest reverse engineering culprits was Coleco.
 Now, despite the Colecovision being considered to be a superior system to the Atari 2600, Coleco decided that after years of Atari garnering the spotlight and offering arcade ports of some of the best titles, they would do the unthinkable.
 In order to win over Atari 2600 players, or those debating which system to buy, Coleco made its Colecovision system moduler, and offered a module that could play Atari 2600 games on the Colecovision.
 As I heard one podcaster put it “imagine Microsoft adding a component that could play PS4 games on the XBox One, it’s basically the exact same concept”.
 Atari immediately filed a lawsuit against Coleco, but instead of producing a judgment in Atari’s favor the court cleared Coleco on the basis of it not using Atari parts to produce its systems.
 At that, a weakness in Atari’s proprietary armor had been found, and it would be exploited even further finally cascading into the game crash of 83′.